 6. Served as a defense counsel for multiple accused individuals in one of India’s most complex criminal trials (Coal Scam Trial).

-1. Appeared for Schedule Tribe Teachers from two South Indian states before a Constitution Bench consisting of 5 judges where the Supreme Court decided the permissibility of 100% Reservations [Chebrolu Leela Prasad Rao and others vs. State of A.P & Ors, 2020 SCC Online SC 383].
+1. Appeared for Schedule Tribe Teachers from two South Indian states before a Constitution Bench consisting of 5 judges where the Supreme Court decided the permissibility of 100% Reservations [Boda Venkateswarlu vs. State of Andhra Pradesh, Civil Appeal 7040 of 2002 heard along with Chebrolu Leela Prasad Rao & Ors. vs. State of Andhra Pradesh & Ors., (2021) 11 SCC 401] .